tuksik/docker-phundament4/README.md

 Setup
 -----

-Create a MySQL container for the application data and a reverse proxy for easy access...
+First, create a MySQL container for the application data and a reverse proxy for easy access...
-...

 ```
 docker run -d \